CasualCodersProjects/DS4-Type-C/README.md

 ![Back](https://github.com/12ian3/DS4-Type-C/blob/main/040%20055/040%20055_Back.png)

 # Universal
 The idea here is to create one "panelized" board which contains all above boards (JDS 001, 011, 030, 040, 050, 055).
 This means that someone could easily acquire a board for all controllers, then populate the one they need.
+Work can now begin for this board.
+Though I've done enough work in March, so this will happen later.

 # Parts